-Test the resistance (using instructions on page 8) of the heating cable once installed.
+Test the resistance (using instructions on page 8) of the heating cable once the floor covering has been laid.
 Compare the tested resistance to the correct resistance of the cable and ensure this is within -5% to +10%.
 Record the result on the customer handover form (page 21).